A practical guide: our funeral services, options and prices

-Attendance of our funeral service team to transfer the person from the place of death.
+Attendance of our funeral service team (usually a minimum of two people although this may vary according to the situation or circumstances) to prepare for the deceased person to be transferred from the place of death.

 * If a close contact of yours tests positive for COVID-19 or you’re experiencing symptoms of COVID-19 you should take a PCR test (at a local testing centre) which gives a negative result before visiting our funeral home.